Georg Ritter von Schönerer: Entering parliament

 During the Panic of 1873, Schönerer was elected to Cisleithanian Austria’s Imperial Council as a liberal representative, but became a more and more extreme and vocal German nationalist as his career progressed.
 He became widely known for his oratory and was considered a firebrand in Parliament.
-He broke with his party three years later, agitating against "Jewish" capitalism, against the Catholic Imperial House of Habsburg, and against the Austro-Hungarian annexation of Bosnia and Herzegovina in 1878, which he condemned as a betrayal of ethnic German interests.
+He broke with his party three years later, agitating against "Jewish" capitalism, against the Catholic Imperial House of Habsburg, and against the Austro-Hungarian occupation of Bosnia and Herzegovina in 1878, which he condemned as a betrayal of ethnic German interests.
 In a speech, he said, "More and more, and ever more loudly, one can hear the German crown provinces exclaim: If only we already belonged to the German Reich and were finally rid of Bosnia and its entourage!"

-Schönerer's political beliefs were highly attractive to both socialists and national liberals, many of whom were still mourning the defeat of the 1848 Revolutions in the German States and the resulting failure to build a single nation-state for all ethnic Germans.

 Tensions rose even further in 1879 due to the accession of minister-president Eduard Taaffe, a member of the Austrian nobility of Irish descent and whose Catholic, monarchist, and pro-minority policies so enraged Schönerer and his followers that they accused Taafe of being "anti-German."

 In 1882 Schönerer, Viktor Adler, and Heinrich Friedjung, drafted the Linz Program, which they proudly called "not liberal, not clerical, but national", of the Austro-German national movement, which became a major force in Imperial politics.

 The framers proposed either complete autonomy for the non-German-speaking Crownlands of Galicia, Bukovina, and Dalmatia or ceding all three to the Kingdom of Hungary.
 They further demanded that Austria's union with Hungary be reduced to having a common monarch, with no other administrative or legislative consequences.
 Additionally, German was to remain the sole official language of Austria, the Czech people in Bohemia and Moravia were to be coercively Germanized, and a Customs union, which was to be added to the constitution, was to strengthen ties between Austria and the German Empire ruled by the House of Hohenzollern.

 Ironically, this manifesto fit in very well with the dreams of Polish, Hungarian and Croatian nationalists.
 The anti-Slavic inclinations of the framers, however, are well represented in the following excerpt from their manifesto: "We protest against all attempts to convert Austria into a Slavic state.
 We shall continue to agitate for the maintenance of German as the official language and to oppose the extension of federalism ...
 [W]e are steadfast supporters of the alliance with Germany and the foreign policy now being followed by the empire."

-In 1885, Ritter von Schönerer added an Aryan clause to his Party's Manifesto.